safdar-azeem/formash/README.md

 - `IFormSchema` type that you need to use to create your schema. and you can also use with parameter when mapping over the schema
 - `IFormOption` type that you can use with select, checkbox and radio options
+- `IFormValues` type that you can use with form values
-- `IFormState` type that you can use with form state that you get from the hook
+- `IFormErrors` type that you can use with form errors

 ```typescript
 import { useForm, IFormSchema, IFormOption } from 'formash';